Get Healthy Walk 'n Talk

 Since 2014, Get Healthy CT and the Greater Bridgeport Cardiovascular Disease and Diabetes Task Force have worked together to bring free health screenings directly to the patrons of local food pantries and soup kitchens.
 The mission of the Know Your Numbers (KYN) campaign is to empower community residents with information about their health status and educate them on how to reduce their risks of chronic disease.

-To have an even greater impact on our community’s health, the KYN team uses the screening data to educate feeding program managers about the health issues facing their clients to help them improve available food choices.
+Going Beyond the Health Screening: In order to have an even greater impact on our community’s health, the KYN team uses the screening data to educate feeding program managers about the health issues facing their clients to help them improve available food choices.
 Many of these programs have made healthy changes to foods being offered to their patrons since they became part of KYN.
-These changes include removing sugary juices and salt shakers from tables at meal time and using brown rice and whole grain pasta when available.

 Donate Healthy Foods Today!
 One way you can help impact the health of our community is to donate healthy items during food drives.
 Click here for a list of healthy food donation item suggestions and be sure to share this list with family, friends and coworkers.